trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/3-create-tableau-dashboard.rst

 To change the size of dots for our scatterplot, we must change it at the sheet level.
 In the bottom left you can see that we are currently on the Home dashboard, now switch over to the Scatterplot sheet.

 On the left-hand side, as we discussed before, quantitative variables are in green, categorical variables in blue.
-We want the houses with higher price darker bigger, so let’s drag the quantitative variable Price’ over the 'Size' box in the Marks section.
+We want the houses with higher price darker bigger, so let's drag the quantitative variable Price' over the 'Size' box in the Marks section.

 .. image:: images/24-sheet-with-size.png